 - Use personal desktop and floor fans in your private bedroom space (not in a shared apartment or building common area space) to keep the air flowing.
 Whenever possible, direct air flow up towards the ceiling or at floor level.
 Avoid directing air flow at chest level.

 - Use your stove or oven as little as possible.

 - Turn off the lights and, if you’re not using them, electronic devices.

 - If you have double-hung windows, you can increase air circulation by opening the window at both top and bottom.
 Cool air will flow in through the bottom of the window, hot air out the top.

 Depending on weather conditions, R&DE Student Housing turns the heating system on for residences in late October and off in April or May.
 To conserve energy and to keep the buildings from overheating, the heating systems are shut off during the heating months when the outside air temperature exceeds ~65°F. During the coldest months of winter, the heat system runs until temperatures reach ~70°F outdoors.

-If you have children and need heat before the heating systems are turned on, please contact your R&DE Student Housing Front Desk.
+If you have children and need heat before the heating systems are turned on, please contact your R&DE Student Housing Service Center.